 EQUAL EMPLOYMENT OPPORTUNITY & DIVERSITY POLICY STATEMENT

-I fully support the EEO program and I expect each ITA manager, supervisor, and employee to fully comply with all civil rights laws.
+I fully support the EEO and DEIA programs and expect that each ITA manager, supervisor and employee will fully comply with all civil rights laws.

 Marisa Lago Deputy Under Secretary of Commerce for International Trade